-Set within the archaeologically sensitive ‘Monk’s Graveyard’ site in Sumpter Yard, the welcome centre will provide a new visitor entrance, retail space, interpretation and exhibition areas, the relocated vestry, and provide new level access between the main Cathedral and Chapter House.
-Alterations to the Chapter House interiors are also being undertaken to renovate the existing café, provide additional education spaces, and improve accessibility at all levels through the creation of new lift access and washroom facilities.
+Set within the archaeologically-sensitive ‘Monk’s Graveyard’ site in Sumpter Yard, the Welcome Centre provides a new visitor entrance, retail space, interpretation and exhibition areas, and a relocated Vestry.
+It also creates new level access between the main Cathedral and Chapter House.
+Extensive alterations to the Chapter House interiors have been undertaken to renovate the existing café, provide additional education spaces, modernise building services, and improve accessibility at all levels through the creation of new 3-door lift access and washroom facilities.
+The new extension is low-slung so as not to compete with the massing of the Cathedral building.
+Perimeter roof glazing provides a light touch connection between new and old, giving opportunity for appreciation of the South Transept and Crossing Tower from within the Welcome Centre and Slype.
+Previously concealed historic fabric has been carefully restored and left on show to allow further appreciation and interpretation of the historic site.

 |Project name:||St Albans Cathedral|